Dogwood Masters Classic

 WEATHER POLICY: No refunds will be given for regatta entries due to acts of nature.

 BOW MARKERS: Registrants will check their lane assignments per race prior to launching.
-If a team has bow numbers, please provide your own for ease of the launch and recovery area.
+If a team has bow numbers, please provide your own for east of the launch and recovery area.
 If you are in need of bow numbers, ORRA will definitely provide you with as many sets as needed.

 LANE SELECTION: Lane assignments will be done at random.
 Lane assignments will be posted on regatta central prior to the regatta.